kaboc/pot/packages/pot/README.md

   for debugging purposes.

 ### Scoping

+#### Pot or Pottery

+The scoping feature of this package is for Dart in general, not designed for Flutter.
+Consider using [Pottery] instead.
+It is a utility wrapping this pot package for use in Flutter.
+It limits the lifespan of pots according to the lifecycle of widgets, which is more natural in Flutter and less error-prone.

+#### What is scoping

 A "scope" in this package is a notion related to the lifespan of an object held in a pot.
 It is given a sequential number starting from `0`.
 Adding a scope increments the index